spsanderson/healthyR.ts/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 note

-* This is a new release.
+* This is a package update